apache/cloudstack-www/src/pages/bylaws.md

     * If no PMC member raises a concern after 72 hours, the requester can assume approval.

-   - In situations where a concern is raised, the PMC member is expected inform the requster that there is some discussion that needs to be had prior to approval from the PMC.
+   - In situations where a concern is raised, the PMC member is expected to inform the requester that there is some discussion that needs to be had prior to approval from the PMC.
 This notice serves to end the assumed approval after 72 hours.

      After raising a concern, the PMC member in question is required to forward the